 - Burke, Sir Bernard.
 Genealogical and Heraldic History of the Peerage and Baronetage, The Privy Council, Knightage and Compainonage.
 London: Burke Publishing, 1921.
 Print.

 - Leeson, Francis L. Dictionary of British Peerages.
 Baltimore: Genealogical Publishing, 1986.
 Print.
 (ISBN 0-8063-1121-5).

 - Le Patourel, John.
 The Norman Empire.
 New York: Oxford University Press, 1976.
 Print.
 (ISBN 0-19-822525-3).

 - Papworth, J.W and A.W Morant.
 Ordinary of British Armorials.
 London: T.Richards, 1874.
 Print.

 The Croft Family Crest was acquired from the Houseofnames.com archives.
 The Croft Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 5 November 2013 at 17:05.
+This page was last modified on 15 January 2016 at 09:53.